-A few weeks ago we looked at the connection between digital transformation and change management, recognising the fact that when an organisation strives to ‘become digital’ this is a change process and, like any other change process, must be managed if it is to be successful.
+A few weeks ago we looked at the connection between d…change management, recognising the fact that when an organisation strives to ‘become digital’ this is a change process and, like any other change process, must be managed if it is to be successful.
 We compared the top 10 principles of change management as set out in 2004 with an updated list from the same organisation in 2014 and noted that corporate culture — ‘Assess the cultural landscape’ and ‘Address culture explicitly’ — that had been priorities seven and eight in 2004 had risen to number one position in 2014 (‘Lead with the culture’).

 Now, thanks to research undertaken by MIT Sloan Management Review and Deloitte — published as their report Aligning the Organization for Its Digital Future — it’s possible to identify the optimal culture for successful digital transformation.